Alfredonator/main/README.md

 ## Known issues/bugs
  - Robot randomly brakes its joints.
 Source of the issue is unknown.
- - Camera nodes dies after been executed for a while.
-Real sense node manager have time missmatch with the system.
+ - Camera nodes dies after being executed for a while.
+Real sense node manager have time mismatch with the system.
 Unable to resolve.
- - System wont always be able to find grasping position and trajectories.
+ - System won't be always able to find grasping position and trajectories.
 Solution could be to add tolerance when finding positions using the OMPL library.
  - `rospy.Times.now()` generate timestamps that are 5s ahead of the system internal clock.
 This could be the cause of the first and second bug.